This guide explains how to move a project within your organization.

-For example, consider a service account has Storage Object Creator associated at Folder A. This folder has the appropriate permissions to upload data to Google Cloud Storage in any project in Folder A. Now, consider what happens when one of these projects moves to Folder B, which does not have the same permissions.
-The service account for that project loses the ability to upload data, resulting in a service outage.
+For example, consider a service account has the Storage Object Creator role bound to a user at Folder A. The service account has permissions to upload data to Cloud Storage in any project in Folder A. If you moved one of these projects Folder B, which does not have the same inherited permissions, the service account for that project loses the ability to upload data, resulting in a service outage.

 resourcemanager.projects.updatepermission on the project, which typically comes from having either the Project Editor or Project Owner roles on the project.

 resourcemanager.projects.movepermission on both the source folder and the destination folder.
 This permission is typically part of the Project Owner, Project Editor, Folder Admin, or Folder Mover roles.
 If the resource is not in a folder, you will need this permission on the organization node.

 In the Google Cloud Console, go to the Manage resources page.

 Select your Organization from the Organization drop-down on the top left of the page.

 Click on your project's row to select your project from the list of resources.
 Note that you must not click on the name of the project, which takes you to the project's IAM page.